ashishkarnad/sandbox/core/README.md

 ## Lesson \#1: Create a monitoring event

+First off, we'll make sure everything is working correctly by creating a few events with the Sensu server and API.

 **1. Use the settings API to see Sensu's configuration:**

 ```
 curl -s http://localhost:4567/settings | jq .
 ```

-We can see that we have no active clients, and that Sensu is using RabbitMQ as the transport and Redis as the datastore.
+With our sandbox server, we can see that we have no active clients, and that Sensu is using RabbitMQ as the transport and Redis as the datastore.
 We can see a lot of this same information in the [dashboard datacenter view](http://172.28.128.3:3000/#/datacenters).

 ```json